XInTheDark/raycast-g4f/README.md

 - If `npm run build` doesn't cause the extension to be added to your Raycast app, please try running `npm run dev` instead.
 - Also feel free to open an issue if unexpected problems occur.

+### Updating

+#### Automatically
+There is built-in support for updating within the extension itself!
+Simply run the "Check for Updates" command in the extension, and it will take care of the update process for you.
+Furthermore, you can also enable the "Automatically Check for Updates" experimental feature in the preferences.

+#### Manually
+In the command line, run `git pull`, `npm ci` and `npm run build` (in that order).

+You might want to update manually if the automatic update doesn't work (please also open a GitHub issue if this is the case); updating manually also allows you to fetch and view the latest changes to the source code.

-### Key features
+## Key features

 - ⛓️ Streaming support - see messages load in real-time, providing a seamless experience.
-- ⚡ Ask anything from anywhere - with 14 commands available, there's something for you no matter what you need.
+- ⚡ Ask anything from anywhere - with 18 commands available, there's something for you no matter what you need.
+- 💪 Support for many providers & models (more info below!)
 - 💬 Chat command - interact with the AI in a conversation, and your chat history will be stored in the extension.
-- 💪 Support for many providers & models (more info below!)
+- 🌐 Web search - let GPT search the web for the latest information (experimental feature).
+- 🎨 Image generation capabilities - imagine anything, and make it reality with state-of-the-art models.
+- ✏️ Custom AI Commands - create your own commands with custom prompts!

 ## Providers & Models
 | Provider      | Model                   | Streaming | Status                                                     | Speed     | Rating and remarks by extension author                                                        |